flaviusb/flaviusb.net/unpublished/disentangling-some-annoying-autoantonyms.md

 - 'anarcho-communism'

-Socialism
+####Socialism
 - death camps (see 'Communism' below, and then see 'Stalinism', the Khmer Rouge or North Korea for an intro to this)
 - 'Communism' (Yes, some people think that Socialism is just a code word for Communism)
 - "an economic system characterized by social ownership or control of the means of production and cooperative management of the economy"
-- Redistributive taxation, social welfare programs, and government regulation (As occurs through the Scandanavian countries, and in various other Western countries already)
+- Redistributive taxation, social welfare programs, and government regulation (As occurs through the Scandinavian countries, and in various other Western countries already)
 - 'Marxist-Lenninism'
 - 'Libertarianism'
 - 'Libertarian socialism'